tayllan/url_to_kindle/README.md

 Send web pages as readable PDFs to your Kindle

-You can also just download web pages as readable PDFs, or sent existing files to your Kindle
+You can also just download web pages as readable PDFs, or send existing files to your Kindle

 ## How to